BREAKING 2A NEWS: ATF STUNNING DEFEAT IN FEDERAL COURT...

 What was the outcome of the Mock v.
 Garland case regarding the ATF's pistol brace rule?

-The U.S. District Court for the Northern District of Texas ruled the ATF's pistol brace rule unconstitutional and illegal under the Administrative Procedure Act.
-The court found the rule to be arbitrary, capricious, and impermissibly vague, vacating it nationwide.
+The U.S. District Court for the Northern District of Texas ruled the ATF's pistol brace rule unconstitutional and illegal under the Administrative Procedure Act (APA).
+The rule was vacated nationwide, meaning it is null and void.

-Why did the court find the ATF's pistol brace rule arbitrary and capricious?
+Why did the court find the ATF's pistol brace rule to be unlawful?

 More 2nd Amendment & Law Videos You Might Like